hisuvo/vehicle-rental-system/README.md

             "availability_status": "available"
         }

 10. Only Admin can delete Vehicles only if no active bookings exist.
+(DELETE)

         https://vehicle-rental-system-three.vercel.app/api/v1/vehicles/:vehicleId

 #### Bookings

-11. Customer and Adimn can create new booking but need jwt bearar token
+11. Customer and Adimn can create new booking but need jwt bearar token (POST)

         https://vehicle-rental-system-three.vercel.app/api/v1/bookings